subhasmitas02/Weather-with-3D-Globe/README.md

 - Added core functions and utilities to the dashboard ✅
 - Polished and finalized the dashboard design ✅
 - Made the app fully responsive for mobile devices ✅
 - Designed a loading screen and landing page ✅
+- Built the final product ✅
+- Fixed minor bugs ✅

 ## Features